andermatt64/dotfiles/README.md

 The default LSP configurations don't always match in-line with what I want.
 For those cases, we have `languages.toml` to use custom LSPs.
  * **\[Python\]** pyright: `npm install -g pyright`

+For better web development code formatting, use `npm install -g prettier` to install Prettier.

+For better Python code formatting, use `conda install -n base black` to install Black.

 For Rust, `rustup` is the preferred way to install `rust-analyzer`
  * `rustup component add rust-analyzer`